 First Post: Setting Up the Log

-I’m starting this blog to document an ongoing project: building a low-cost, mostly self-hosted workflow for achieving RTK-level GNSS accuracy (sub-10 cm) without paying for commercial correction services or investing in dual-receiver setups.
-I do some surveying work on the side, and while precise GNSS is useful, it doesn’t bring in enough money to justify RTK subscription costs long-term.
-But I’ve got enough tech curiosity (and stubbornness) to see if I can replicate the same level of accuracy with tools I already have—or can acquire for the cost of a few months' subscription.
+I’m starting this blog to document my ongoing GNSS experiments for achieving RTK-level GNSS accuracy (sub-10 cm) without paying for commercial correction services.
+I do some surveying work on the side, and I'm curious to see if I can achieve accuracy on par with commercial RTK services using tools I already have—or can acquire for the cost of a few months' subscription.

 Where I’m Coming From

-✓ A Toknav T20 Pro GNSS receiver and FieldGenius as a logger
+✓ A Toknav T20 Pro GNSS receiver with FieldGenius as a logger

 ✓ A bit of experience with post-processing and open-source tools

-✓ Access to known military trig points as benchmarks (but unwilling to visit them constantly)
+✓ Access to known trig points as benchmarks

 ✓ A temporary RTK subscription that’s still active—but won’t be for long